About Us

 Claire Howard

 Claire first started teaching Taekwondo in 2002.
-Currently a 5th Dan Master, Claire has progressed over 40 students to black-belt and above and is a current member of the GB Poomsae team, competing across the UK and Europe for club and country.
-Claire is widely known and respected within the Taekwondo circuit, regularly judges at Poomsae competitions nationwide and was voted Lancashire Sports Coach of the Year in 2017.
+Currently a 5th Dan Master, Claire has progressed over 80 students to black-belt and above.
+Claire is a previous member of the GB Poomsae squad and competed across the UK and Europe.
+Claire is widely known and well respected within the Taekwondo community, regularly judges at Poomsae competitions nationwide and was voted Lancashire Sports Coach of the Year in 2017.

 Adam Donley